cca/moodle_combine_feedbacks/readme.md

 ## Moodle Web Services Setup

-`poetry install` to get python dependencies.
+`uv sync` to get python dependencies.

 See Moodle's [Web Services Overview](https://moodle.cca.edu/admin/settings.php?section=webservicesoverview) for their outline of setting up an API user.
 Normally, we would create a user of the "Web Services" authentication type, put it in the Web Services User role, and give that role the needed capabilities in the right context.
 However, after doing that, calls to the `mod_feedback_get_analysis` function still failed with a `required_capability_exception`.
 So below we use an account that is one of the site administrators.